xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/scene_Tower_of_Kalduk.md

 # The Dark Tower

+Legend tells about a powerful lich residing in the dark pine woods northwest from Fort Horth, at least a week away from lake Kgar.
+Many brave (and stupid) souls have lost their lives on the vague stories about the riches kept in the Dark Tower of the Lich Kalduk.

+  _players are given a quest for reaching out Lich Kalduk_

 #### Surrounding Forest

-Legend tells about a powerful lich residing in the dark pine woods northwest from Fort Horth, at least a week away from lake Kgar.
-Many brave (and stupid) souls have lost their lives on the vague legends about the riches kept in the Dark Tower of the Lich Kalduk.

-  _quest for reaching out Lich Kalduk_

-Traveling under the old pines adventurers noticed as the surroundings grew darker and darker with every step.
-Undergrowth seemed like it would have been scorched by fire.
-Pitch black trunks stood in dead silence.
-Cold mist crept forward to meet the travelers.
+Adventurers had to turn away from traveled roads several days ago and journey in uncharted wilderness.
+Old forest, which kept their company for a while now, grew darker and darker with every step.
+Eventually corruption stripped life from once strong trees, leaving the pitch black trunks standing motionless in dead silence.
+Undergrowth became soggy, feet sank into unwelcoming ground.
+Fallen branches were piling on the ground, occasionally grasping adventurers by their ankles.
+Cold mist crept forward to meet the travellers.

 They noticed fresh tracks of a mounted rider.
-Trail led to a disemboweled remains of a horse.
-Carcass was ice cold, yet it showed no sign of decay.
+Trail ended at disemboweled remains of a horse.
+Carcass was ice cold, yet it showed no sign of decay, which suggested that this death was fairly recent.
 Suddenly one of the party members noticed: there are no flies around.
 Forest was breathless.
 Silence was so thick and intense, that ears started ringing.

 Travelers unsheathed their weapons and slowly crept forward.
 Each step they made echoed among the trees like a twisted and cold heartbeat.
 The rider was